Skip to content

 This developing 71-mile multiuse trail encapsulates the rich history and geography of southeastern Pennsylvania, home to the American, Industrial and environmental revolutions.
 Eventually spanning 120+ miles through the five-county Schuylkill River Greenways National Heritage Area, the route currently travels in fragments from southwest Philadelphia at Bartram’s Garden—the oldest botanical garden in North America—northward into the city and through a variety of suburban, urban and rural communities to Landingville.
 A highlight is the 2,000-foot Schuylkill Banks Boardwalk, which travels 50 feet out over the river between Locust Street and the South Street Bridge.
 A 30-mile stretch, which begins at the boardwalk’s northern end and heads to Valley Forge National Historical Park, boasts a plethora of attractions, including the Philadelphia Museum of Art, Boathouse Row and the 2,000-acre Fairmount Park.
 The trail helps make up part of the Circuit Trails network in Greater Philadelphia.

-RELATED: Trail of the Month: Pennsylvania’s Schuylkill River Trail (March 2023)
+Related: Pennsylvania’s Schuylkill River Trail

 D&L Trail